vai0/alarmclock/README.md

 vulcanize indexsource.html > index.html
 ```
 #### Known Issues:
 - Audio will not autoplay when the alarm is triggered on mobile.
 No workaround.
-Reason is autoplay and preload are disabled on mobile browsers.
+Reason is autoplay attribute is disabled on mobile browsers.
 [Link](http://stackoverflow.com/questions/26066062/autoplay-html5-audio-player-on-mobile-browsers).
 Wish I'd known this before I started the project :(

 <br>